 And so ...

-Personally, I think Bell got shunted aside by the countries she served, and by the people she trusted - and for reasons perhaps of a sense of social obligation, she didn't want to bother the family directly with her pain and so she put literal distance between them.
-The colleagues who had shown her loyalty had moved on and been replaced, and I think she was lonely, worried about the future, and forlorn.
+Personally, I think Bell got shunted aside by the countries she served, and by the people she trusted - and, for reasons perhaps of a sense of social obligation, she didn't want to bother her family directly with her pain and so she put literal distance between them.
+The colleagues who had shown her loyalty had moved on and been replaced; and I think she was lonely, worried about the future, and forlorn.

 Distance was the metaphor of her life, from her early 20s onward.
 She always been able to solve a problem, to punctuate boredom, to remove herself from awkward situations, to find a better place, by going on a journey.
 I think her last journey was, like most other things she did, thought about, risk-laden, and intentional.